 Students who miss class for an approved school-related activity will not be penalized for that absence.
-It is the student's responsibility to confer before the event with the teachers of those classes from which he or she will be excused in order to make up the work that will be missed.
+It is the student's responsibility to confer before the event with the teachers of those classes from which they will be excused in order to make up the work that will be missed.